John Hampton Watson

-John Hampton Watson (December 31, 1804 – August 16, 1883) was an American doctor, lawyer, and judge for various periods of his life in Pennsylvania, Ohio, and Kansas.
+John Hampton Watson (December 31, 1804 – August 16, 1883) was an American medical doctor, lawyer, and judge for various periods of his life in Pennsylvania, Ohio, and Kansas.

 Life, education and medical career

 He was born December 31, 1804, in Bucks County, Pennsylvania into a Quaker family who had come to America with William Penn.

 He began to study at the age of 21, and graduated in medicine in 1829 from the University of Pennsylvania, and started to practice in Quakertown, Pennsylvania.

 He married Hannah Lester in June 1829 with whom he stayed married to until her death in 1879.
 Together they had several children including Anna Margaret (Watson) Randolph (1838–1917) who was known in her own right for her passion on abolition, women's suffrage and prohibition.

 He then moved with his family to Warren County, Ohio in the spring of 1835 to continue to practice medicine for a further five years.
 Then deciding on change of career and begum to study law, and was admitted to the bar in 1844.

 Due to his prominent position as both a doctor and a lawyer he became known as a leader in the opposition of slavery in Ohio.

 It was again on the issue of slavery in Kansas due to be decided by "a majority of its citizens" that was the inspiration for John to move his family from Ohio to Kansas.

 Over the winter of 1857 and into 1858 Watson built a five room house made of stone, and planted what was thought to be the first Wisteria in Kansas that he had brought with him from Ohio.